Anthony01M/quiz-game/readme.md

 # Quiz Game

-This project is a simple Quiz Game that allows users to answer multiple-choice questions and see their score at the end.
+This project is a simple Quiz Game that allows users to answer single-choice questions and see their score at the end.
 The application includes features such as a countdown timer for each question and dynamic background color changes.
 Note that this project was intentionally left with some imperfections and bugs for educational purposes.

 ## Features

-- Multiple-choice questions.
+- Single-choice questions.
 - Countdown timer for each question.
 - Dynamic background color changes.
 - Responsive design.